wp-plugins/leaguemanager/readme.txt

 Contributors: Kolja Schleich
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2329191
-Tags: sport, sport league, sidebar, widget, post Requires at least: 2.5
+Tags: sport, sport league, sidebar, widget, post Requires at least: 2.7
 Tested up to: 2.7
-Stable tag: 2.6.3
+Stable tag: 2.7

 Plugin to manage and present Sports Leagues

 == Description ==

 This Plugin is designed to manage sports leagues and display them on your blog.
-It is originally built for gymnastics league, but can be used for any other as well.

 **Features**

 * add as many leagues as you want to
 * easy adding of teams and matches
 * add team logo (wp-content directory needs to be writable by the server)
+* numerous point-rules implemented to also support special rules (e.g. Hockey)
 * weekly-based ordering of matches with bulk editing mechanism
 * automatic point calculation and ranking of teams
 * activate/deactivate league toggling